ibm-cloud-docs/power-iaas/network-security.md

 [Off-premises]{: tag-blue}

-Infrastructure provides virtual LAN (VLAN) isolation between different tenants, which are enforced at Virtual I/O Server (VIOS) and physical switches and routers.
+The infrastructure provides virtual LAN (VLAN) isolation between different tenants, which are enforced at Virtual I/O Server (VIOS) and physical switches and routers.
 {: shortdesc}

 ## Default firewall ports